frictionlessdata/livemark/index.md

 > https://www.python.org/

-Livemark supports Python/Bash scripts execution inside Markdown.
-It might be considered as a lightweight version of Jupiter Notebooks.
-Sometimes, declarative Logic/Table/Chart is not enough for presenting data so it's possible to include scripts.
-It also might be useful for educational articles:
+Livemark supports Python/Bash script execution inside Markdown.
+We think of this as a lightweight version of Jupiter Notebooks.
+Sometimes, a declarative Logic/Table/Chart is not enough for presenting data so you might also want to include scripts:

 ```script
 from pprint import pprint